browserengineering/book/book/accessibility.md

 ```

 To build the accessibility tree, just recursively walk the HTML
-tree. along the way, skip nodes with a `none` role, but still recurse into
+tree.
+Along the way, skip nodes with a `none` role, but still recurse into
 their children:

 ``` {.python}